SystemFw/blog/content/staging/programs-as-values-draft.md

 i.e. a special case of `chain` where the shape of the next program doesn't depend on the output of the previous one, and can ignore it.

-So, the ability to depend on the output of a previous computation via `chain` has clearly gained us some power, but how much exactly?
+The ability to depend on the output of a previous computation via `chain` has clearly gained us some power, but just how much power exactly?
 As it turns out, a huge amount: `next: A => Console[B]` can use `A` in _arbitrary_ ways to decide what the next computation should be.
 In `nameAndGreet` we simply passed it through, but `next` could include `if/else` expressions, recursion, pattern matching, and so on.
 In other words: _general control flow_.

 ## Emitting outputs